ykpivot/spring-boot-workshop/labs/01-building-a-spring-boot-application.en.md

 Dependencies: Spring Web Starter
 ```

 When you click on the *Generate the project ...* button on the bottom, it will create and download a zip file named *sample.zip*.
-Unzip the file and extract the contents into a folder named `sample` inside `c:\Users\{your-username}\workspace\spring-boot-workshop` folder.
+Unzip the file and extract the contents into a folder named `sample` inside the `c:\Users\{your-username}\Downloads\spring\projects\spring-boot-workshop` folder.

-Return to the Terminal session you opened previously and change the working directory to be `c:\Users\{your-username}\workspace\spring-boot-workshop`.
+Return to the Terminal session you opened previously and change the working directory to be `c:\Users\{your-username}\Downloads\spring\projects\spring-boot-workshop`.

 ```bash
 cd spring-boot-workshop